tsugitta/atcoder/README.md

 ```

 - main.cpp, main.go, main.rs are the codes to submit
-- test.yaml is test cases of stdin / stdout of the proglam
+- test.yaml is test cases of stdin / stdout of the problem
 - others are for the test which validates the stdin / stdout with the test case

 ## Generator